 Your alarm rings and you’re out the door.
 “Where the Streets Have No Name” by U2 is blasting through your earpods as you hustle up the neighborhood hill.
 There are barely any cars out on the road; the world is still asleep.
 The sun hasn’t risen yet.
 The birds are just waking up.
 This is the magic of a morning run.

-Some of the many pros of an early morning run include starting the day off right, burning more fat throughout the day and getting your run out of the way while you have time.
+Running in the morning benefits include starting the day off right, burning more fat throughout the day, and getting your run out of the way while you have time.

 Some runners believe there is no better way to start your day than with an early morning run.
 In the stillness of the morning, you’ll have time to clear your head and focus on the run.
 Some runners like to use that time to think about their plan for the day and make a mental list of everything they need to accomplish.